Do You Know What Your Employer’s OSHA PPE Requirements Are?

 Personal protective equipment is one of the only defenses against danger for employees who are working on the front lines.
-When human error occurs or a machine malfunctions, PPE is often an employee’s last defense for remaining unharmed.
-Unfortunately, many employees fall short when it comes to PPE; not because they are unwilling to wear it, but because their employers didn’t fulfill their PPE responsibilities.
+When human error occurs or a machine malfunctions, PPE protection is often an employee’s last defense for remaining unharmed.
+Unfortunately, many employees fall short when it comes to PPE; not because they are unwilling to wear it, but because their employers didn’t fulfill their PPE requirements.

 Here are four responsibilities all employers must fulfill according to OSHA standards regarding employee PPE.